 Choose the right carbon monoxide detector

-Carbon monoxide detectors come dime a dozen.
+Carbon monoxide detectors come by the dozen.
 Choose wisely after researching the pros and cons of each type.
 You can find alarms that are plugged into an outlet and those that are wired into a wall by an electrician.
 Battery-operated alarms are commonly used.

 Location, Location, Location

-Install a carbon monoxide alarm in every room that contains a fuel-burning appliance such as a gas boiler or a hob.
-The alarm should be at least 3 meters away from the appliance.
-You should also install an alarm in any room which has a flu.
+Install a carbon monoxide alarm in every room that contains a fuel-burning appliance, such as a gas boiler or a hob.
+The alarm should be at least 3 metres away from the appliance.
+You should also install an alarm in any room that has the flu.

-If you wish to install it on a wall, make sure that it is at least 15 centimeters away from the ceiling.
-You can also install the alarm on the ceiling, but it should be at least 30 CM away from the light source and walls.
+If you wish to install it on a wall, make sure that it is at least 15 centimetres away from the ceiling.
+You can also install the alarm on the ceiling, but it should be at least 30 cm away from the light source and walls.

-The best place to install an alarm is your bedroom and the rooms in which you spend the most amount of time in.
+The best place to install an alarm is in your bedroom and the rooms in which you spend the most amount of time.
 If you live in a multi-level home, you should install an interconnected carbon monoxide detector on every floor.
 All units will sound off even if one device detects the deadly gas.

 Avoid These Areas

-Care should be taken to not install a detector behind drapery, furniture or in enclosed spaces such as a cupboard.
+Care should be taken not to install a detector behind drapery, furniture, or in enclosed spaces such as a cupboard.
 This will prevent the device from effectively detecting the silent killer.
-Additionally, do not place the alarm next to a window, vent or a door or in a damp area like a bathroom.
+Additionally, do not place the alarm next to a window, vent, or door, or in a damp area like a bathroom.

 Read the Manual

-The step by step installation of battery-operable alarms differ from manufacturer to manufacturer.
-It is therefore very important to read the manual which came with the packaging before you begin installation.
+The step by step installation of battery-operable alarms differs from manufacturer to manufacturer.
+It is therefore very important to read the manual that came with the packaging before you begin installation.

 Use a Screwdriver